NHERI-SimCenter/SimCenterDocumentation/docs/common/reqments/All-Requirements_allCols.rst

 The following is the list of application requirements across all the SimCenter tools.
 It is helpful to view an abstract hierarchy of the tools, showing **R2D** at the top and the components at the bottom.
 Each tool can pull in requirements from other applications lower on the hierarchy.
 For example, **PBE** builds upon **EE-UQ**.
-It has its own requirements, i.e. **DL**, but includes the loading, modeling and analysis requirements from **EE-UQ**.
+It has its own requirements, i.e. **DL**, but includes the loading, modeling, and analysis requirements from **EE-UQ**.
 It specializes the **UQ** requirement, in that it only incorporates the sampling option.
 One set of requirements not shown in the figure is **CR**, the list of common research functionalities required in all the applications.

 .. raw:: latex